lepperm/Learning-Log/_skills/css.md

 Either absolute or relative units can be used to define the size of rows and columns.
 Some options include:

 `fr`
-- Sets the column or row to a fraction of the available space,
+- Sets the column or row to a fraction of the available space.
+Note that the total number of `fr` determines the divisor:
+  - `grid-template-columns: 1fr 3fr;` makes 2 columns, with one (1/4) wide and the second (3/4) wide.

 `auto`
 - Sets the column or row to the width or height of its content automatically,